Upon completion of Basic life support and cardiopulmonary resuscitation (BLS & CPR) you will learn these major questions:

-Once the patient has an open airway, you can provide artificial ventilation for a patient breathing inadequately or not at all.
+Once the patient has an open airway, you can provide artificial ventilation for the patient breathing inadequately or not at all.

 How is it possible to maintain a patient alive with exhaled air?
-Natural air contains approximately 21% oxygen and the body only utilises about 5%.
+Natural air contains approximately 21% oxygen and the body only utilizes about 5%.
 Therefore, exhaled air contains 16% oxygen.
-This exhaled air can resuscitate a person who is not breathing, until a high-concentration oxygen source is available.
+This exhaled air can resuscitate a person who is not breathing until a high-concentration oxygen source is available.

 There are many techniques for artificial ventilation.
 You should become competent in three.
 Fill in the blanks below in proper order of preference:

 - Adults: 10-12 breaths per minute lasting 1.5-2 seconds.

 - Children and infants: 20 breaths per minute lasting 1-1.5 seconds.

 - Newborns: 40 breaths per minute lasting 1-1.5 seconds.

 Look for proper chest rise.
 With infants and newborns, use puffs from the mouth so as not to over ventilate.

 7.1 Mouth-to-Mask Ventilation